 To read more about Swarovski's product compliance click here.

-Due to the special machines and high lead content, Swarovski crystals cost significantly more than Czech crystals which you will read about very soon.
+Due to the special machines and high lead content, Swarovski crystals cost significantly more than Czech crystals.

 But how can you can identify a true Swarovski crystal?

 Take a look at the image below.
 The facets of Swarovski crystals will always meet up at a single point, while imitations will not.

 To an untrained eye it might be a bit difficult to see this, but any jeweler should be able to tell the difference right away.

 For those with an "untrained" eye - what you'll notice is a much more brilliantly shining crystal, as opposed to a "duller" one.